ISSS Link (e-forms)

 While a student/scholar's dependents are in J-2 status, the J-1 will need to:

-- J-1 students/scholars must report their dependents' US phone number, US local address, and primary email address.
+• A J-1 student/scholar must report their dependent's US phone number, US local address and primary email address.

 Documents

-Unlike F-2 and J-2 dependents, H-4 dependents do not need to obtain their own immigration document from ISSS.
+Unlike F-2 and J-2 dependents, an H-4 dependent does not need to obtain their own immigration document from ISSS.
 The H-1B approval notice and proof of relationship to the scholar (marriage or birth certificate) are usually sufficient documentation for the dependent to apply for an H-4 visa (if abroad) or apply for a change of status to H-4 (if in the US).

 Employment